MetaX-MACA/maca-samples/README.md

 ## Frequently Asked Questions

-Answers to frequently asked questions about MACA can be found at [MXMACA Programming Forum] (https://developer.metax-tech.com/forum/c/bian-cheng/14/).
+Answers to frequently asked questions about MACA can be found at [MXMACA Programming Forum](https://developer.metax-tech.com/forum/c/bian-cheng/14/).

 ## License